vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 165 commits since the previous release, including 84 fixes.
+More than 180 commits since the previous release, including 92 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Thu Oct  8 01:27:00 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Fri Oct  9 01:39:01 UTC 2020.